 It created an image in my mind that I was never good enough.
 It also created an idea about myself that I was not smart enough or of any value to voice my true feelings or interests.
 I felt this insecurity as 1) a child- by never trying out for a team, in case I didn’t get picked, 2) a teenager- by drinking alcohol and acting out sexually to get attention and feel worthy of love, and 3) a young adult- by constantly trying new diets, work out plans and shampoos/make-up to change my body into something more pleasing.

 As time went on, I started to not only struggle mentally with my beliefs, but I lost my memory, and my mood was so unstable.
 I felt like people didn’t like me, so I intentionally pushed them away by creating stories in my head.
 I felt like I was not good enough for my husband, so I would anger him hoping he would leave me (he didn’t, thank God).
 And I would turn to alcohol around friends in order to not bore them with the real me.
-I was self sabotaging as a coping mechanism to stay in alignment with my learned beliefs.
+I was hiding from my true self and self sabotaging as a coping mechanism to stay in alignment with my learned beliefs.

 Somehow, I began listening to podcasts on health and wellness, and came to wonder if my behaviors were actually symptoms of potential health issues.
 So, I went to medical doctor and had blood tests done to check my health and my hormones.
 I was saddened to discover there was nothing wrong with me to fix, that I was normal….. even though I didn’t feel that way.